jrmymrsgn/Fin-and-Feather/README.md

    * Uses Firebase Realtime Database for logging events, queuing manual feeds, and managing the active schedule.

 2. **The Hardware Hub (ESP8266 + Sensors)**
+   * **I2C LCD Display**: Provides a simple real-time display of system status such as feed level, connection status, or alerts using minimal wiring (I2C interface).
    *  Uses an **Ultrasonic Sensor** affixed inside the feed enclosure/hopper to dynamically measure the distance of the feed.
 It maps this distance into a 0-100% capacity rating.
    * Utilizes a **Servo Motor (180 degrees)** to reliably execute "dispense" commands by rotating to open a gate mechanism.
    * Integrates a **SIM900A GSM Module**.
 If the feed level drops below 20%, an automated SMS alert is dispatched to the administrator.
+   * **I2C LCD Display**: Provides a simple real-time display of system status such as feed level, connection status, or alerts using minimal wiring (I2C interface).

 ## ⚙️ How the Code Works